AnyChart/docs.anychart.com/Working_with_Data/Using_Data_Tree_Model.md

 ### Read

-Data tree item may have unlimited number of data fields thus it requires methods for reading data from any field and item search through field value. **.get()** method reads required field of an item.
+Data tree item may have unlimited number of data fields thus it requires methods for reading data from any field and item search through field value. {api:anychart.data.Tree.DataItem#get}**.get()**{api} method reads required field of an item.
 Sample below demonstrates data grid with custom columns.
 Each of them read data from custom field Data of data grid.

 {sample :width 690 :height 200}Data\_Tree\_04{sample}